 There were some ads for the records in the May 19 Billboard, one from National itself, and a few from distributors: Modern Music Sales, Music Distributing Company, and Interstate Music Suppliers.
 (The National and Modern Music Sales ads called her "The New Queen Of The Blues".)
 While both records continued to show up in ads, National never submitted either one for review.

-In September 1945, Albennie appeared at the Big Track Dinner Club in Norfolk, Virginia, where the MC was Gatemouth Moore.
+In February 1945, Albennie was at Club Caverns, in Washington, DC.
+In September, she appeared at the Big Track Dinner Club in Norfolk, Virginia, where the MC was Gatemouth Moore.
 She was back in Norfolk in December, appearing at the Clef Club.
 The December 29 Pittsburgh Courier said: "The Clef Club is bringing Albannie [sic] Jones, blues singer, back to town for the Christmas season.
 Albannie made such a hit here when she came in the fall.
 She was held over for so long that her husband had to come down to visit her."
 Husband?
 This is the first we hear that she was married.
 Looking ahead, it's also the last.
 While it's true, we don't even know his name.

 There's only a single mention of her in 1946, when she ("Albina [sic] Jones, Blues Queen") played Detroit's Paradise Theater (the week of October 4) along with Tiny Bradshaw and his Orchestra, Pete Diggs, and John Mason.
 (But I'm sure that you would have gone just to see "Valley Of The Zombies" on the big screen.)